Known Limitations

 or just download the file from https://download.savignano.net/snotify/jira/releases/patch/javamail.providers

-Install S/Notify if not done so already (minimum version 3.6.1).
 Now you can apply the patch:

 download the Email This Issue app to your computer